GabrielBena/specialization-dynamics/README.md

 You're all set !

 ## Example
-You will find a main example in example/simple_code.ipynb.
+You will find a main example in the notebook modular_networks.ipynb.
 This notebook shows how to create and train architecture with varying parameters, and their resulting specialization levels and dynamics.
+It goes over all the main findings of the paper, in a straightforward fashion.